Haardispro/Todo-List/README.md

 - Tkinter

-Run this program after installing the dependancies.
+Run this program after installing the dependencies.

 First, clone this repo: